gui549/Look-Out-Your-Windows/README.md

 - You can use GPU to create images faster, but it still requires a lot of GPU memories.

 ## Rooms for improvement
-- Uses the server GPU to create the image instead of the local GPU.
+- Use the server GPU to create the image instead of the local GPU.

 - Select the resolution of the generated images.